vpavlenko/rawl/README.md

 What if every bootleg country has some unique musical language?

 Also, it feels like there was a gradual development of cool timbral hacks and compositional form.
-Games from 1986 are simpler than [games from 1993](https://vpavlenko.github.io/chiptheory/browse/Nintendo/Beauty%20and%20the%20Beast?subtune=1).
+Games from 1986 are simpler than [games from 1993](https://vpavlenko.github.io/chiptheory/browse/Nintendo/Beauty%20and%20the%20Beast?subtune=1r).

+# Setup instructions

+Try `yarn install` and `yarn start`.
+If it doesn't work, try reading https://github.com/mmontag/chip-player-js/.
+Don't compile wasm, I pre-compiled it and added it to the repo.